 While at Notre Dame I was introduced to the catechumenate at our local parish.
 I enjoyed “adult education.”
 The catechumenate drew me in.
 After finishing studies at Notre Dame I became the first RCIA Director for the local Diocese of Ft Wayne-South Bend.
-I was also active in the North American Forum on the Catechumenate at this time.
+I was also active in the North American Forum on the Catechumenate.
 (That organization dissolved in 2013.
 This was a loss for the Roman Catholic Church.)
 After a few years I became the first Executive Director of the National Council for Catholic Evangelization.
 I ministered at the parochial level on a catechumenate team at our local parish in Chicago.

 There are numerous stories associated with the above brief description of my journey.
 Some will emerge in the following reflections.